paulbernhard/pshr/README.md

 ## ToDo

-- install generator for upload models like `rails g pshr:install:model CustomUpload additional:string` with all the necessary fields and additional fields
+- Install generator for upload models like `rails g pshr:install:model CustomUpload additional:string` with all the necessary fields and additional fields

-- Fix "delete" behaviour for singluar uploader.
-Currently the uploader deletes the record and is removed from the page.
-It should reload a fresh uploader.
+- Solve implementation of Webpacker in Engine